Risk-averse mean field games: exploitability and non-asymptotic analysis: Introduction

+To advocate for the use of exploitability, we contend that in more realistic considerations of $N$pGs, equilibria are often attained in an approximate sense.
+Without sufficiently strong assumptions, there is no assurance that an approximate equilibrium closely aligns with any exact equilibrium (in terms of, for example, the empirical state distribution), even when there is a unique equilibrium.
+To substantiate that MFGs approximate $N$pGs effectively, one approach is to relate each approximate $N$pE to an approximate MFE, if feasible, or to identify the reasons for failure if not.
+The use of exploitability is naturally justified, as it is anticipated that related approximate equilibria, if they exist, should exhibit comparable scales of exploitability.

-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item To incorporate the notion of regret in $N$-player games and MFGs into our setting that involves abstract evaluation functional, we introduce the \textit{stepwise} regret (see \eqref{eq:DefStepRegret} and \eqref{eq:DefMeanStepRegret}).
-The relationship between stepwise regret and the standard notion of regret, here called \textit{end} regret, is provided in \cref{rmk:OtherRegrets} and \cref{rmk:MFPathRegret}.
-Both stepwise and end MFR are defined as functions of mean field state-action flows, instead of functions of policies.
-Essential properties of stepwise MFR are studied in \cref{subsec:Regret}.
+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item Various types of exploitabilities are proposed and their interrelationships are scrutinized.
+In particular, to incorporate the notion of exploitability in $N$pGs and MFGs into our setting that involves abstract evaluation operations, we introduce the \textit{total (stepwise) exploitability} (see \eqref{eq:DefStepExploitability} and \eqref{eq:DefMeanStepExploitability}).
+The relationship between total exploitability and the standard notion of exploitability, here called \textit{end exploitability} (see \eqref{eq:DefEndExploitability} and \eqref{eq:DefMeanEndExploitability}), is examined in \cref{prop:EstEndExploitabilityCont} and \cref{prop:EstMFEndExploitability}.
+We also consider end exploitability based on the best symmetrically continuous policy in $N$pG (see \eqref{subsec:NplayerExploitability}), as this aligns naturally with our setup.
+In \cref{prop:EstEndExploitabilityCont}, we demonstrate that the difference between the constrained end exploitability and the unconstrained one is negligible under suitable conditions.

-\item We construct a state-action mean field flow from an $N$-player game, and show that the expected bounded-Lipschitz distance between the empirical flow in the $N$-player game and the mean field flow is small when $N$ is large.
-As long as certain continuity assumptions hold true, we prove that the stepwise MFR is dominated by the average of stepwise regret of all $N$ players plus an error term $\fE(N)$ that satisfies $\lim_{N\to\infty}\fE(N)=0$ uniformly for all possible combinations of policies.
-Under stronger conditions, the difference between two quantities can be bounded by $\fE(N)$.
+\item We construct a state-action mean field flow from an $N$-player scenario, and show that the expected bounded-Lipschitz distance between the empirical flow in the $N$-player scenario and the mean field flow is small when $N$ is large.
+As long as certain continuity assumptions hold true, we prove that the total exploitability in a mean field scenario is dominated by the average of the total exploitabilities of all $N$ players plus a small error term.
+Under stronger conditions, the difference between two quantities can be bounded by the same error term.
 Detailed statements are presented in \cref{thm:MFApprox}.
-Conversely, in \cref{thm:MFConstr}, we use $\varepsilon$-MFEs to construct an open-loop $N$-player game where all players have regrets bounded by $\varepsilon+\fE(N)$.
+Conversely, in \cref{thm:MFConstr}, we use $\varepsilon$-MFEs to construct an open-loop $N$pG where all players have exploitabilities bounded by $\varepsilon$ plus a small error term.
 These results collectively lead to a non-asymptotic description on the approximation capability of MFGs.
-Implications of \cref{thm:MFApprox} and \cref{thm:MFConstr} combined are discussed in \cref{rmk:Implication}.